Why DSO Should Be a Focus KPI For Your Company (and Other Ways to Measure Your Accounts Receivable Performance)

 If your DSO KPI is too high, your cash flow will likely suffer.
 Because you won’t have access to your profits right away, you’ll need to come up with a strategy for covering the costs of overhead while you wait for payment.
 Plus, the more sales you have to send to a collections agency, the more time (and money!) your company ends up wasting.

 There are several ways you can improve your days sales outstanding.
 For instance, you can:

 - Offer incentives for faster payment

-(This article is part one in a two-part series.
-For more in-depth strategies, check out part two: our in-depth guide to reducing your DSO).
+For more in-depth strategies, check out our in-depth guide to reducing your DSO.

 Of course, DSOs are just one financial KPI for you to monitor.
 You can also take into account the number of days that pass from an invoice’s due date to the date it’s actually paid (your average days delinquent), the number of invoices you collected compared to the number of invoices you sent out (your collection effectiveness index), and the net value of your credit sales as they compare to your average accounts receivable balance (your accounts receivable turnover ratio).

 Workflow Automation for Faster, More Efficient Accounts Receivable